Karchoc/MobGuard/README.md

 Version
 =======

 MobGuard is still in development.
-It logs the guilty, the location and the victim in a text file, but it logs them when a mob is attacked, but it don't say when a mob is killed.
+It logs the guilty, the location and the victim in a text file when a mob is attacked or killed.

 To do
 =====